Ashley Hinshaw

-Ashley Grace (née Hinshaw) (born December 11, 1988) is an American actress.
+Ashley Hinshaw Grace (née Hinshaw; born December 11, 1988) is an American actress.
 She is known for her leading role in the 2012 film About Cherry, and for her role in the 2016 Crackle television series StartUp.

 Early life

 Ashley Hinshaw was born in La Porte, Indiana to Chris and Craig Hinshaw.
 Since the age of nine, she auditioned and participated in several children's plays and youth theatre.
 Hinshaw began modeling in her local hometown pageant (Miss Maple City Pageant and Talent Competition) at the age of 13, where she won in beauty and photogenic for 13- to 16-year-olds and talent for 8- to 14-year-olds.
 In 2003, Hinshaw won third in the Queen's Court competition and second in photogenic competition in the Miss Indiana American Junior Teen Pageant.
 Hinshaw then went on to participate in the National Miss American Coed Pageant for the Miss American Junior Teen category at the age of 14.
 When she was 16, Hinshaw moved to New York to begin her modeling career.